blaise-io/angular-threejs/README.md

 # angular-threejs

-Allows you to quickly build a scene using directives like so:
+Allows you to build a scene using directives:

 ```html
 <three-js>